CONTACT INFORMATION

 Service Pledge

-Be hospitable to all kinds and types of people, rich or poor, locals or foreigners, educated and uninformed – everybody will receive the same kind of experience with us.
+• Be hospitable to all kinds and types of people, rich or poor, locals or foreigners, educated and uninformed – the same equal treatment will be accorded to everyone.

 Services

-The Tourism Certificate of Registration/Endorsement for Accreditation is issued to tourism establishments that submitted the minimum requirements and paid the corresponding registration.
-The certification contains basic information about the tourism establishment and certifies that the establishment is registered with QC Tourism Department.
+The Tourism Certificate of Registration is issued to tourism enterprises that submitted the minimum requirements and paid the corresponding registration fee.
+The certification contains basic information about the tourism enterprises and certifies that the enterprises is registered with QC Tourism Department.

 More details

-The Quezon City Tourism Department implements/coordinates tourism, historical, culture and arts programs, activities and projects.
+The Quezon City Tourism Department implements/coordinates tourism, historical, cultural, and arts programs, activities, and projects.

 More details